payherepayments/payhere-starter-fundraising/README.md

 $ sanity deploy
 ```

-Once you have deployed your sanity site, you’ll need the api projectId, you can find it inside of `./cms/sanity.json`, take this value and update the `./siteConfig.js` file with your sanity project ID, this will start fetching CMS content from your own sanity CMS.
+Once you have deployed your sanity studio, you’ll need the api projectId, you can find it inside of `./cms/sanity.json`, take this value and update the `./siteConfig.js` file with your sanity project ID, this will start fetching CMS content from your own sanity CMS.

 ## Deploy